Dennis & Beryl Siemens

 Invited to consider NCEM, the Siemens took a week of summer training, where they were further challenged to follow God’s calling.
 They were checking out possible service at Pine Ridge the week the twister came through.
 Their smashed car didn’t deter them from applying to the Mission.

 When Mission leaders got wind of Dennis’s graphic arts experience, he was asked to serve instead in the Mission’s Printshop in Prince Albert, where he has been since 1983.
-Pine Ridge is still part of the picture, though, with the Siemens and their three grown children having regularly volunteered there.
+Pine Ridge is still part of the picture, though, with the Siemens and their three grown children having regularly volunteered there over the years.

 “Being involved in missions has been a spiritual journey,” concludes Dennis, “understanding what God has done to re-establish a relationship with us through His Son’s death and resurrection.”